crazycat9x/tictactoe-minimac-algorithm/README.md

 ### Underlying algorithm
 You can find the source code at ~/src/App.js
 ```
+// the win combo should be pre-generated to optimize run time
 this.winCombo = [
 			[0, 1, 2],
 			[3, 4, 5],